Jayeshkharat10/Netflixclone/README.md

-i have done my first project using Html ,Css ,Js
+i have done my project